Protect essential income. Keep options open.

 View this playbook →Recovering from a Job or Income Shock

-View this playbook →5–10 Years from Retirement, Seeking Stability
+View this playbook →Approaching Retirement, Seeking Stability

 View this playbook →Decision paths tailored to real uncertainty patterns